How Fujifilm became a contract manufacturer

 The biotech world has changed dramatically in the last five to seven years, particularly on the manufacturing side with the advent of new technologies.
-How has the company evolved with that?
+How has the company changed in response?

 BAGSHAW: We've really invested heavily in single-use bioreactors and mobile clean rooms.
 Creating clean room spaces that are very reconfigurable for small quantities and using single-use bioreactors because we find that we spend a lot of time just cleaning your facilities because we're very multi-product.
 If you have a big quantity of something to make, you've got a choice really whether you would make it yourself or get a CMO to make it.